-With its 14th-century Piazza Vecchia, tattered Baroque balconies, and lordly medieval castles, the little whitewashed town of Ceglie Messapica is a jewel.
-The town, at the center of the triangle formed by Taranto, Brindisi, and Fasano, was once the military capital of the region, and often defended itself against invasions from the Taranto city-state, which wanted to clear a route to the Adriatic.
-Nowadays, more and more visitors come to Ceglie Messapica for its restaurants alone.
+With its 14th-century Piazza Vecchia, tattered Baroque balconies, and lordly medieval castles, the little whitewashed town of Ceglie Messapica is a jewel and the epitome of everyone’s notion of the sleepy southern Italian town.
+Situated at the center of the triangle formed by Taranto, Brindisi, and Fasano, the town was once the military capital of the region, and often defended itself against invasions from the Taranto city-state, which wanted to clear a route to the Adriatic.
+Nowadays, Ceglie Messapica is a gourmet capital, with a surprising number of excellent restaurants.

 Elsewhere in Puglia, Basilicata, and Calabria

 - Castel del Monte

 80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More